ME-Catalyst/pm500-integration/docs/device-interface.md

 - Only a single Modbus TCP socket may be open at any given time.
 - Modbus connectivity is mutually exclusive with EtherNet/IP operation; enable only one protocol at a time.
 - When operating in EtherNet/IP Listen-Only mode, periodic keep-alive traffic is required to maintain the connection.

+## Related Repository Assets

+- Node-RED assembly polling examples in [../node-red/flows/](../node-red/flows/) read Assembly 100 Attribute 3 using listen-only EtherNet/IP connections that honor the constraints outlined above.
+- Polling guardrails in [polling-guidelines.md](polling-guidelines.md) expand on the connection ownership and interval recommendations referenced in this overview.
+- Operational validation steps in [operations/playbooks.md](operations/playbooks.md) include heartbeat monitoring routines tailored to the assemblies described here.